bfenetworks/ingress-bfe/README.md

 ## Overview

 BFE Ingress Controller is an implementation of Kubernetes [Ingress Controller][] based on [BFE][], to fulfill [Ingress][] in Kubernetes.

 ## Features and Advantages

 - Traffic routing: support routing rules based on Host, Path, Cookie and Header
 - Load balancing among Services: support load balancing among multiple Services of the same application
 - Flexible plugin framework: developers can add new features efficiently, based on this framework
-- Configuration reload: configurations can be updated by hot reload, avoiding impact on existing long connections
+- Configuration hot reload: configurations can be updated by hot reload, avoiding impact on existing long connections

 ## Quick start